tyler-mcdonald/library-database-manager/README.md

 # Library Database Manager

-A library management application used for searching database info and maintaining data in a library system.
+A database management application for maintaining and searching items in a database.

 ## Features